zhengzihao2002/Chess/README.md

 - The program will display "Black wins", "White wins" or "draw" when the game ends.
 - Has the ability to take a text file as an input and run the game (Need to set mode to "file").

-## Limitations

-- The program does not have a graphical user interface, and the game is played entirely in the terminal.

 ## Contributing